Egmond aan Zee: Events

 The Egmond Half Marathon (Dutch: Egmond Halve Marathon) is an annual half marathon race over 21.1 kilometres that has been staged since 1973.
 The competition normally takes place in early January.
 Sections of the road race cross along the beach and sand dunes of the village, situated on the North Sea coast.
 The 2010 edition of the race was cancelled due to poor weather conditions, marking the first break in the race's history.

 From 1995, Egmond aan Zee has hosted the Finder Darts Masters, a yearly major darts tournament that features players for the British Darts Organisation circuit, and formally sanctioned by the World Darts Federation.
 It is usually held in December, at the Hotel Zuiderduin, and is traditionally the last tournament held before the World Championship.

+Cultural references

+Egmond aan Zee is the setting of part of the novel The Tree and the Vine (1954) by Dola de Jong.